MASTER PREVENTIVE MAINTENANCE BY OPTIMIZING YOUR CMMS

 One consideration is the quality of barcode label or tag utilized.
 While a roll of labels at a low price is easily found on the internet – the old saying ‘you get what you pay for’ may apply.
 Field experience reveals that these affordable labels rarely last a year due to adhesion failure or loss of legibility because of fading.
 There are foil, aluminum, and metal labels with industrial adhesives and Metalphoto® printing that will survive both outdoor environments or harsh indoor environments and maintain readability for decades.

-THREE: Develop a customized Preventative Maintenance Plan
+THREE: Develop a customized Preventive Maintenance Plan

 A preventive maintenance plan that identifies and flags required procedures and inspections should also be uploaded into your CMMS.
 The plan, in connection with the comprehensive equipment inventory, will chart what needs to be done in the weeks, months, quarters, and years ahead.

 A preventive maintenance plan is generally based on the original equipment manufacturer (OEM) maintenance recommendations, applicable national standards, industry best practices, and RSMeans maintenance routines.
-It should also include a labor estimate that incorporates recommended routines as well as frequency and time requirements.<
+It should also include a labor estimate that incorporates recommended routines as well as frequency and time requirements.

 For healthcare portfolios, an Alternate Equipment Management (AEM) program may be enforced by hospitals that intend to deviate from OEM recommendations.
 Strict record-keeping of AEM equipment must be kept to comply with various National Fire Protection Association (NFPA), Joint Commission (JCAHO), and Centers for Medicare & Medicaid Services (CMS).

-LEVELS OF PREVENTATIVE MAINTENANCE MANAGEMENT
+LEVELS OF PREVENTIVE MAINTENANCE MANAGEMENT

 BEGINNER: CMMS FOR WORK ORDER HANDLING